 Generally, preserves have a thick, spreadable texture and can be used as a topping on toast, waffles, ice cream, or other desserts.

 Jam is a spreadable food made from crushed or chopped fruit that is cooked with sugar, pectin, and/or acid.
 It has a chunkier, looser-textured consistency than jelly and contains seeds or small pieces of fruit.
+Learn how to properly store homemade jam in my comprehensive guide to ensure that it will last you months.

 3. Fruit jelly